 In online lessons visuals have increased importance because learners are missing the visual richness of the traditional classroom.

 Examples are often the key to understanding – they can lead to your ‘aha’ moments.
+Examples are also how to grab and hold a learners’ attention!

 Examples should be rich enough to be realistic, but not so complex that they are hard to follow.